Fixing a hole: The planar case

 The following lemma characterises those finite sets of lattice points (that is, those finite subsets of $\ZZ^2$) which contain no lattice point in the interior of their convex hull.
 Once again, this result may be found in~\cite{V92-2}.
 However, since finding an appropriate generalisation of this result is one of the key steps in higher dimensions, we give the proof in full.

 \begin{lem} Let $S$ be a finite set of lattice points of size at least 7.
 Then either the interior of the convex hull of $S$ contains a lattice point or $S$ is covered by 2 parallel lines. \end{lem}

 \begin{proof} Suppose the interior of the convex hull does not contain any lattice point.
 Then $S$ forms a non-strictly convex polygon.
 Colour the points of $S$ with 4 colours based on the parities of their $x$ and $y$-coordinates.
 Then, by the pigeonhole principle, there are 2 points of the same colour, so their midpoint is a lattice point.
 Let $l_0$ be the line through these 2 points.
 By applying an appropriate invertible affine transformation that takes the set of lattice points $\ZZ^2$ to itself, we can assume that $l_0$ is the line $y=0$ and there are two points of $S$ on $l_0$, namely, $P_0=(0,0)$ and $P_1=(x_1,0)$, with $x_1>0$ even.
 Let $l_m$ be the line $y=m$.
 Note that there cannot be points of $S$ in both the upper and lower half plane, since otherwise the midpoint of $P_0$ and $P_1$ lies in the interior of the convex hull.
 So we may assume that all the points of $S$ lie in the upper half plane.
-There cannot be a point on $l_m$ for $m\geq 3$, since if there is some point $Q\in l_m$, then the triangle $P_0P_1Q$ contains an interior point from the line $l_1$ (since the triangle intersects $l_1$ on a segment of length $>1$).
+There cannot be a point on $l_m$ for $m\geq 3$, since if there is some point $Q\in l_m$, then the triangle $P_0P_1Q$ intersects the line $l_1$ in a segment of length greater than $1$ and so contains an interior point from $l_1$.
 There also cannot be 2 points on $l_2$, since otherwise the trapezium formed by those 2 points together with $P_0$ and $P_1$ intersects $l_1$ in a line segment of length greater than 1 and there will again be an interior point on $l_1$.
-Finally, if there is a point $Q\in l_2$, then we must have $x_1=2$, since otherwise the triangle $QP_0P_1$ intersects the line $l_1$ in a line segment of length greater than 1.
+Finally, if there is a point $Q\in l_2$, then we must have $x_1=2$, since otherwise the triangle $P_0P_1Q$ again intersects the line $l_1$ in a line segment of length greater than 1.
 But then there can be at most 6 points in $S$: 3 on $l_0$, 2 on $l_1$ and 1 on $l_2$.
 Thus, there are no points on $l_2$ and all points of $S$ lie on the pair of parallel lines $l_0$ and $l_1$. \end{proof}

 We are now almost ready to prove Theorem~\ref{thm:lattice} in the $d = 2$ case, though we need one more key definition.

 \begin{defn} Given finite sets $A,B\subset \RR^d$, a bijection $f:A\to B$ is \emph{negligible} if, whenever $S\subset A$ and $x\in A$ with $x\in \Int\conv S$, then $f(x)\in \Int\conv f(S)$. \end{defn}